mikemaccana/quaderno-server/README.md

  - __amount__ Number, required.
 Whole number, in cents / pence / eurocents etc.
  - __currency__ String, defaults to 'USD'.
 ISO_4217 currency code.
 See http://en.wikipedia.org/wiki/ISO_4217

+Run it with:

 var jsonWebToken = quadernoServer.getJSONWebToken(amount, currency)

-THis will return JSONWebToken:String, which you can use in createCharge() in
+This will return JSONWebToken:String, which you can use in createCharge() in

 ## Tests